 Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Do you want to learn how to catch pollock?
-Pollock is a member of the cod family.
-It is found on both sides of the Atlantic.
+Pollock is a member of the cod family and is found on both sides of the Atlantic.
 Pollock is more of a midwater and deep water fish than shallow waters even though you can find it there.
-Pollock is challenging to catch as it is a powerful fish that fights very hard when on the hook.
+Pollock is challenging to catch as it is a powerful and hard fighting fish that fights very hard when on the hook.
 In this article, we discuss how to catch pollock using different fishing methods, as well as give fishing tips and equipment information.

 Table of Contents